-☐ If two Air Lockers are to be installed in the system, ARB recommends that the switches and solenoids be wired according t figure 22.
-For safety reasons, this configuration allows SOLENOIL 2 to be actuated only if SOLENOID 1 is already on. ☐ Attach the "REAR AIR LOCKER" switch cover to SWITCH 1, and the "FRONT AIR LOCKER" switch cover to SWITCH 2.
+If two Air Locker s are to be installed in the system, ARB recommends that the switches and solenoids be wired according to figure 28.
+For safety reasons, this configuration allows SOLENOID 2 to be actuated only if SOLENOID 1 is already on.
+Attach the "REAR AIR LOCKER" switch cover to SWITCH 1, and the "FRONT AIR LOCKER" switch cover to SWITCH 2.
+NOTE Defends Figure 00 (and become at a with terminal

-NOTE: Refer to Figure 20. for the correct switch terminal identification and switch orientation.
+NOTE: Refer to Figure 26. for the correct switch terminal identification and switch orientation.